Initial Contacts and Referrals

 - There is reasonable cause to suspect that the child is suffering, or likely to suffer, significant harm, and whether enquires must be made and the child assessed under section 47 of the Children Act 1989.

-(See Wiltshire Safeguarding Vulnerable People Partnership Manual, Child Protection Enquiries - Section 47 Children Act 1989 Procedure, Timescales for Section 47 Enquiries);
+(See Wiltshire Safeguarding Vulnerable People Partnership Procedures, Child Protection Enquiries - Section 47 Children Act 1989 Procedure, Timescales for Section 47 Enquiries);

 - The child is in need, and should be assessed under section 17 of the Children Act 1989;